DigvijaySinghjr/Realtime-collab-planner/Readme.md

   - User: create:note, update:own_note, delete:own_note (ownership checks required)
   - Editor: update:any_note, delete:any_note, manage:group_settings (group membership checks required)
   - Admin: manage:roles, manage:users (global admin checks)

-Contribution guide
-- Open issues for bugs or feature requests.
-- Keep PRs small and focused.
-- Add tests for new model/repository logic.

-License & contact
-Add a `LICENSE` file if you want to publish as open source.
-Add contact info or a project maintainers section if desired.

-Notes
-This README is intentionally concise.
-If you want a more detailed developer guide (setup scripts, Docker, CI), say so and I can add it.